 1. Take care of your health, mental and physical, above all else.

-I cannot stress this enough—if I am not in a good place mentally and physically, I cannot move past my obstacles.
-A poor mental state clouds my productivity, my intrinsic motivation, and my ability to work.
-If I’m not in a good place physically, I need more sleep but my sleep is poorer quality, I get drained quicker and need to eat more often.
-These things are a drain on my time and energy.
+A poor mental state can cloud productivity, intrinsic motivation, and ability to work.
+If you’re not in good health physically, you may need more sleep but you may also have a poorer quality sleep.
+You might get drained quicker and need to eat more often.
+These things are all a drain on your time and energy.

 2. Schedule time to brainstorm and plan.

 Any goals are not just going to suddenly manifest before your eyes.
 I do believe in manifestation, but only if action is behind it.
 Getting organized is essential to make sure that you’re on the best path and actually working toward what you want!

 One way to do this is through regular check-ins.

 You may want some worksheets to help you reflect on your goals, how far you have to go, and what steps you need to get there.

 You might also be interested in a Daily Planner system that allows you to

 3. Your goals and what you spend your time on daily need to be in alignment.

 This means habits and routines.
 Get rid of timewasters like facebook and instagram (unless purposeful).